gustavoc82/Data-Feeds-and-Technology/Submission2.md

 For each of the technologies above, discuss the following:

-1. Scalability – i.e. the ability for the system to process transactions
+1. _Scalability_ – i.e. the ability for the system to process transactions.
-2. Consensus protocol – i.e. how the network reaches a state of consensus or how the integrity of the ledger is maintained.
+2. _Consensus protocol_ – i.e. how the network reaches a state of consensus or how the integrity of the ledger is maintained.
-3. Privacy – i.e. the degree to which users and transactions are private.
+3. _Privacy_ – i.e. the degree to which users and transactions are private.
-4. Degree of decentralization – i.e. whether there are central points of failure or authority.
+4. _Degree of decentralization_ – i.e. whether there are central points of failure or authority.
-5. Settlement finality – i.e. whether transactions are truly final and irrevocable.
+5. _Settlement finality_ – i.e. whether transactions are truly final and irrevocable.

 Write a report of 1-2 pages for each of the points above.